Understanding Diastasis Recti Abdominis

 At each subsequent visit, the patient is taught i) to retrain the concentric and eccentric control of the abdominal musculature and ii) to simulate the functional role of the abdominal musculature in trunk stabilization.

-Women with DRA were more likely to be older and of higher parity, have had twins, bigger babies, and birth by caesarean section.
+Women with Diastasis Recti Abdominis (DRA) were more likely to be older and of higher parity, have had twins, bigger babies, and birth by caesarean section.
 Studies suggested that earlier recovery may be associated with lower parity, singleton births, weight gain under 35 pounds, birth weight of baby <3.7 kg, increased activity levels before, during and after pregnancy.
 Clinically, good compliance with the treatment program and early initiation of treatment may also enhance recovery.
 Therefore, prophylactic measures, such as routine screening/identification of DRA and subsequent DRA management to all mothers during pregnancy and in the immediate postpartum period may be beneficial in the long run.

 - Anderson, DM.
 Mosby’s Medical Dictionary.
 6th ed.
 St. Louis, Mo: Mosby; 2002.